HIGHLIGHTS-Soccer-Transfer deadline day deals | Sports-Games

 HIGHLIGHTS-Soccer-Transfer deadline day deals

-Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 2150 PALACE SIGN EDOUARD FROM CELTIC
+Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 22:45 ARSENAL SIGN TOMIYASU FROM BOLOGNA, LOAN OUT BELLERIN

+Arsenal have signed Japanese defender Takehiro Tomiyasu from Serie A club Bologna replace Spanish right-back Hector Bellerin who has moved to Real Betis on a season-long loan.
+2150 PALACE BRING IN EDOUARD FROM CELTIC

 2034 WEST HAM SIGN CZECH MIDFIELDER KRAL West Ham have signed Czech Republic international holding midfielder Alex Kral on a one-year loan from Spartak Moscow.